makegosport/cornhole_switch/README.md

 - PubSubClient by Nick O`Leary (tested with version 2.8.0)

 # MQTT Server
 This project requires a MQTT server to be running.
-Currently the IP address and port are hardcoded
+The MQTT server is configured via the captive portal that runs on the M5 Stamp.

 # Game Simulator
 The Game Simulator is a python script that mocks the main game.
 The game simulate mocks the behaviour of the game by: